tibbble/git-scheduler/README.md

 1. Clone the repository
 2. `npm install`
 3. Run `npm run build` to build the project
 4. Run `npm install -g .` to install the CLI globally.

-The CLI will then be available using the command `gsched`
+The CLI will then be available using the command `gsched`.

 If you would like to change the command name, you can do so by changing or adding an alias in the `bin` section of `package.json`.